Azure/bicep-registry-modules/avm/res/elastic-san/elastic-san/README.md

 ### Parameter: `volumeGroups`

 List of Elastic SAN Volume Groups to be created in the Elastic SAN.
+An Elastic SAN can have a maximum of 200 volume groups.

 - Required: No
 - Type: array